 All of your test results will be discussed with you, in detail, in a way that is easy for you to understand.
 We pride ourselves on extensive patient education, and by the time your hearing evaluation and consultation has concluded, you will be well-versed in your specific type of hearing loss and your ideal treatment options.
 The audiologists at Applied Hearing Solutions follow a Person-Centered Care approach to hearing treatment & utilize a joint-decision making model where your input helps to drive the direction of your treatment.

-We treat every patient like they’re a member of our family and place your needs and concerns at the top of our priority list.
+We treat every patient like they’re a member of our family and place your wants, needs, & values at the top of our priority list.
 Understanding your lifestyle, occupation, recreational activities, and how they all relate to your hearing ability provides us with an important foundation.
-Before beginning your evaluation, Dr. Olson will discuss your medical history to learn about any past injuries or medication that may affect your hearing.
+Before beginning your evaluation, our audiologists will discuss your medical history to learn about any past injuries or medication that may affect your hearing.
 Once we have gotten to know you and what brought you to our office, we begin with a visual examination of your ears.

-Using a tool called an otoscope, Dr. Olson will begin your hearing evaluation with a comprehensive look inside of your ears.
+Using a tool called an otoscope, our audiologists will begin your hearing evaluation By examining your outer ear.
 In order to be able to hear clearly, our ear canals must be free from blockages and our eardrums must be intact.
-Dr. Olson also specializes in earwax removal.
-He has access to the best earwax softeners and technology to safely and effectively remove your earwax.
+We are also able to perform video otoscopy so you can see inside of your own ears!
+Our Auidologists also specialize in earwax removal using all of the most advanced eawax removal technology and techniques